 What does it mean to be a Catholic School when the majority of students are not Catholic?

-While Catholic beliefs and traditions are taught as part of the religious curriculum, we place a strong emphasis on helping students develop strong characters, solid morals and lasting values.
+While Catholic beliefs and traditions are taught as part of the religious curriculum, we place a strong emphasis on helping students develop strong character, solid morals and lasting values.
 We teach respect for all people and all faiths, exposing students to the world’s major religions.
 We raise students’ awareness of social justice issues and encourage generosity.

 From classroom debates over the death penalty and service-learning projects to mission collections that help children overseas, Gesu’s students have the opportunity to grow spiritually, socially, and emotionally, whatever their faith background.